nebari-dev/nebari/docs/source/admin_guide/troubleshooting.md

 Installation can be done on macOS, Windows, and Linux.
 Instructions for each operating system can be found [here](https://github.com/derailed/k9s).
 Complete the installation to follow along.

-By default, K9 starts with the standard directory that is set as the context (in this case Minikube).
+By default, K9 starts with the standard directory that's set as the context (in this case Minikube).
 To view all the current process press `0`:

 ![Image of K9 terminal UI](../images/k9s_UI.png)